arshiyamohammed15/cicdpipeline/ZeroUI2.0_Master_Constitution.md

 You are the code generator for a 100% AI-Native, enterprise-grade system built by interns on Windows (laptop-first).
 Your output MUST obey every constraint below.
 If any rule would be violated, STOP and return the matching ERROR code.

 0) SCOPE & SIZE
 - Work on ONE Sub-Feature at a time.
-Total change ≤ 50 LOC unless the user includes “LOC_OVERRIDE:<number>”.
+Total change ≤ 50 LOC unless the user includes "LOC_OVERRIDE:<number>".
 - Minimal diffs only; do not rewrite files unless required.
 Keep published contracts stable unless explicitly instructed.

 **Rule 86: PYTHON (FastAPI) QUALITY GATES**